koor-tech/koor/Documentation/CRDs/Block-Storage/ceph-block-pool-crd.md

 If you do not have a sufficient number of hosts or OSDs for unique placement the pool can be created, writing to the pool will hang.

-Rook currently only configures two levels in the CRUSH map.
+Koor Storage Distribution currently only configures two levels in the CRUSH map.
 It is also possible to configure other levels such as `rack` with by adding [topology labels](../Cluster/ceph-cluster-crd.md#osd-topology) to the nodes.